At

 more through a DDE (Deadly Domino Effect).
 The Roadster clearance at the

-So far, we have seen damage ranging from a cracked sump and a slow leak (which must be caught before severe internal engine damage occurs from oil starvation) all the way through a crack sufficently large to instantly void the engine of oil and a domino impact that severeely damaged the gearbox, propshaft and differential!
+So far, we have seen damage ranging from a cracked sump and a slow leak (which must be caught before severe internal engine damage occurs from oil starvation) all the way through a crack sufficiently large to instantly void the engine of oil and a domino impact that damages the gearbox, prop shaft and differential.
 There is no steel sump available at the time of this writing.
 So the best fix is that of Peter Mulberry at Mulfab.
 Mulberry increases the clearance at the right side by cutting down the sump.
 The cost is very reasonable, and there is no waiting time as Peter inventories pre-made replacements.
 Your old sump, in damaged or undamaged condition will need to be traded.

 WATCHPOINT: Another of the more dangerous aspects of this issue